Article July 8th, 2022 by Jon Stephens, Chief Product Officer

 Darwin’s theory of natural selection (originally published jointly with Alfred Russel Wallace) is driven by key principles of variation and selection:

-In biology variation is driven by random mutations and selection pressure is driven by competition for food, shelter and suitable reproductive partners.
-As I develop innovation strategies, products and services I try think about the different ways that I can replicate these two conditions.
+In biology, variation is driven by random mutations and selection pressure is driven by competition for food, shelter, and suitable reproductive partners.
+As I develop innovation strategies, products, and services, I try to think about the different ways that I can replicate these two conditions.

-In the absence of mutations in the world of business variations have to be engineered.
-Too much randomness could cause wasted effort, but equally opportunities will be missed if these variations are too narrow, only based on linear thinking.
-Bringing creativity into the process of developing variations (or you could say concepts or prototypes) is crucial – ideation methods such as SCAMPER and worst possible idea are some of my favourites that help with this.
+In the absence of mutations in the world of business, variations have to be engineered.
+Too much randomness could cause wasted effort, but equally opportunities will be missed if these variations are too narrow and only based on linear thinking.
+Bringing creativity into the process of developing variations (or, you could say, concepts or prototypes) is crucial – ideation methods such as SCAMPER and worst possible idea are some of my favorites that help with this.

-When developing experiments in individual organisations (level 3 system) we can use these three principles as a useful reminder to:
+When developing experiments in individual organizations (level 3 system) we can use these three principles as a useful reminder to: